RoadieHQ/marketing-site/content/docs/custom-plugins/index.md

 ### Plugin Maintenance

 Backstage development moves at a fast pace and to manually keep up with all the breaking changes might be laborious.
 Roadie's custom plugin build tools try their best to build bridges between breaking version changes in the underlying Backstage platform and custom plugins built with Roadie tools.
-If there are changes that are not possible to be automatically fixed, Roadie are expert on keeping version compatibility and forward fixing version inconsistencies due to the vast portfolio of open source plugins that we have developed.
+If there are changes that are not possible to be automatically fixed, Roadie is an expert on keeping version compatibility and forward fixing version inconsistencies due to the vast portfolio of open source plugins that we have developed.